Guide to Graduate Study

 All members of the special committee are expected to attend all examinations.
 At the discretion of the field demonstrated by permission from the DGS and with the agreement of all members of the committee when scheduling an exam, one or more committee members may participate from a remote off-campus location via appropriate, high-quality electronic audio and video conferencing.
 At least one committee member must be located on the University campus with the student during the exam.

-If the chair is participating in the exam from a remote location, he or she must designate one of the minor members with signature authority (not an ad hoc member) in attendance on campus to sign the Results of Examination Form on his or her behalf.
-The special committee chair must inform the student, the Director of Graduate Studies of the student’s field, and the Graduate School of the arrangements.
+If the chair is participating in the exam from a remote location, they must designate one of the minor members with signature authority (not an ad hoc member) in attendance on campus to sign the Results of Examination Form on their behalf.* The special committee chair must inform the student, the Director of Graduate Studies of the student’s field, and the Graduate School of the arrangements.

 While faculty may be available for exams during the summer, do not assume that they will be available.
 Scheduling of exams should be worked out well in advance, so that you can take into account the schedules of all your committee members.